 Welcome our blog on Witch House Music

 One week from now, Pendu Disco commends its one-year celebration.
-As dull music is a backbone at Pendu Disco, and the music of the groups who have performed at the arrangement have been gathered under the expression "Witch House," we think this is a decent time to provide for you a preparation for being a Witch House fraud.
+As dark music is a backbone at Pendu Disco, and the music of the groups who have performed at the arrangement have been gathered under the expression "Witch House," we think this is a decent time to provide for you a preparation for being a Witch House fraud.
 The inventor of the show arrangement, Todd Pendu, has had hamburger with the term since the music it claims to speak to draws on a mixed bag of styles and sounds, including however not restricted to hip-bounce, mechanical and goth.
 Anyway Pendu can't deny that the term has resilience (as prove by the production of this New York Times article).
 In the event that you anticipate heading off to any future Witch House occasions, in New York, Los Angeles, or maybe, sometime, Beijing, study this preparation to get yourself up to speed and fit right in with the Witchy swarm.

 Listen to Horror Scores for the Dance Floor Vol. 4: To get a brisk thought of the sound and groups assembled under the Witch House umbrella, download the mixtape, Horror Scores for the Dance Floor Vol. 4, that Todd Pendu made offering of a portion of the enormous demonstrations who performed at Pendu Disco in 2010.
 It incorporates music by groups who have gotten to be practically synonymous with the expression "Witch House," like Salem, Gatekeeper and White Ring, The Synthetic Dream Foundation, Ritualz, Modern Witch.